ArneBinder/pie-datasets/dataset_builders/hf/scidtb_argmin/README.md

 This section describes the source data (e.g. news text and headlines, social media posts, translated sentences,...)

 #### Initial Data Collection and Normalization

+This work is informed by previous research in the areas of argument mining, argumentation quality assessment and the relationship between discourse and argumentative structures and, from the methodological perspective, to transfer learning approaches.

+We add a new annotation layer to the Discourse Dependency TreeBank for Scientific Abstracts (SciDTB) (Yang and Li, 2018).
+SciDTB contains 798 abstracts from the ACL Anthology (Radev et al., 2013) annotated with elementary discourse units (EDUs) and relations from the RST Framework. (p.
+43)

+We consider a subset of the SciDTB corpus consisting of 60 abstracts from the Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing (EMNLP) and transformed them into a format suitable for the GraPAT graph annotation tool (Sonntag and Stede, 2014).

+The corpus enriched with the argumentation level contains a total of 327 sentences, 8012 tokens, 862 discourse units and 352 argumentative units linked by 292 argumentative relations. (p.
+43)

 Describe the data collection process.
 Describe any criteria for data selection or filtering.
 List any key words or search terms used.
 If possible, include runtime information for the collection process.